 Program Learning Outcomes

-- Show knowledge about theories and research related to effective reading and language arts instruction.
+- Examine the theories and research related to effective reading and language arts instruction.

 - Analyze current research on elements of an effective culture of literacy at the classroom, school, district, and community levels.